 As a retail store credit card, the Amazon card will be relatively easy to qualify for, compared to general-use reward credit cards.
 This could make it a good option for people with fair or average credit.

 This card can be useful for frequent Amazon shoppers, but take note that we’ve received quite a few complaints about Synchrony, the card issuer.
 Most of these are about sending in payments, so if you use this card be sure that your payment information is up to date and try to send in payments a bit early.

 The Amazon.com Store Card has no annual fee, and can only be used at Amazon.com.
-If you want to earn rewards at Amazon with a card you can use anywhere Visa credit cards are accepted, check out some different cards in our Review of the Amazon Rewards Visa Signature and Amazon Prime Rewards Visa Signature.
+If you want to earn rewards at Amazon with a card you can use anywhere Visa credit cards are accepted, check out some different cards in our 2021 Review: Amazon Prime Rewards Visa Signature Card – Best for Amazon Prime Members.

 We give the Amazon.com Store Card 3 out of 5 Stars because it offers rewards and special financing, but the rewards are limited and the financing offers are usually deferred interest.